 The Rev. Dr. James Alexander Forbes, Jr., is senior minister emeritus of The Riverside Church and president of the Healing of the Nations Foundation.
 Forbes, who was installed as the fifth Senior Minister of Riverside on June 1, 1989, and retired on June 1, 2007, was the first African-American to serve as senior minister of this multicultural congregation.
 He is an ordained minister in the American Baptist Churches and the Original United Holy Church of America.
 He earned a Doctor of Ministry Degree from Colgate-Rochester Divinity School, a Master of Divinity Degree from Union Theological Seminary, and a BA from Howard University, and has received numerous honorary degrees.

-George Fotiades is an operating partner in the healthcare investment practice at Five Arrows Capital Partners (Rothschild & Co), a private equity investment firm.
+George Fotiades is the President & CEO of Cantel Medical Corporation.
+Most recently he served as Operating Partner in the healthcare investment practice at Five Arrows Capital Partners (Rothschild & Co), a private equity investment firm.
 Previously he was with Diamond Castle Holdings, where Fotiades served in a similar capacity since 2007.
 Before joining Diamond Castle in 2007, Fotiades spent 10 years with Cardinal Health, Inc., the Fortune 20 leading provider of products and services supporting the health care industry, and served as its president and COO.
 Earlier, he was president & CEO of Cardinal's Pharmaceutical Technologies and Services segment, where he formed the largest outsource provider of services to the pharmaceutical industry.
 This business is today Catalent Pharma Solutions (NYSE: CTLT).
 Prior to Cardinal Health, Fotiades was president of Warner-Lambert's U.S. consumer health business and previously served as general manager of Bristol Myers Clairol retail business and later as president of their consumer businesses in Japan.
 He began his career at The Procter & Gamble Co.
 Fotiades serves on the board of ProLogis, the leading global provider of distribution facilities (NYSE: PLD), AptarGroup (NYSE: ATR), the leading global supplier of dispensing systems for consumer and healthcare products, and Cantel Medical Corp.
 (NYSE: CMD), a leading provider of infection prevention and control products.
 Fotiades holds BA degree in economics from Amherst College and a master's degree from the Kellogg School of Management at Northwestern University.

 Linda P. Fried, MD, MPH, is Dean and DeLamar Professor of Public Health at the Mailman School, professor of Medicine at Columbia’s College of Physicians & Surgeons and senior vice president at Columbia University Medical Center.
 Dr. Fried is a geriatrician, epidemiologist, and internationally renowned scientist who has propelled our understanding of how to create healthy aging and set the basis for a transition to an aging world that benefits all ages.
 She has led the scientific work to define the medical syndrome of frailty and its causes and prevention as keys to optimizing health, and is the co-designer and founder of Experience Corps.
 Prior to becoming dean in 2008, Dr. Fried served as director of the Division of Geriatric Medicine and Gerontology and of the Center on Aging and Health at The Johns Hopkins University.
 Dr. Fried is also the recipient of numerous awards including the French National INSERM International Prize in Medical Research, and was named a “Living Legend in Medicine” by the U.S. Congress.
 She is an elected member of the National Academy of Medicine and past President of the Association of American Physicians.
 Dr. Fried was named in 2014, one of the most influential scientific minds of the past decade by Thompson Reuters, and the New York Times has called her one of the 15 world leaders in science.